GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

 ## Observations

 - No one dataset is perfect.
 I'm going to try and make notes on each.
 - Also, there should be an overlay with agency flagship sites.
+- Outside of departments, less, but inside departments, offices are bureaus too.  everything formal tends to agree, except nara.  in that way, nara is better, right?  this is less the case with commerce though.
+  - omb works for ag, commerce, ed, hhs,
+  - ?? defense, energy,
+  - omb includes some ?bureaus? that aren't, e.g. allowances.